 And it's a real deal, too.
 The RT-AX89X did well in my testing, topping the charts in many categories.
 It worked well as a single router but could also be part of a top-notch mesh system if your home is ready for it.

-Dong’s note: I first published this post on January 14th, 2020, as a preview and updated it on March 6th to a full review.
+Dong's note: I first published this post on January 14th, 2020, as a preview and updated it on March 6th of the same year to a full review after an extended period of testing.

 Asus RT-AX89X: Top-notch Wi-Fi 6 router got curves